 Europe and Asia are separate continents despite sharing a single tectonic plate.
-The landmass that they form together, often called Eurasia, is considered a supercontinent and countries such as Russia and Turkey straddle these two continents.
-The Ural Mountains, the Ural River, the Caspian Sea, the Black Sea, the Greater Caucasus watershed, the Dardanelles Sea, the Bosporus Strait, and the Aegean Sea form the natural boundaries that separate the two continents.
+The landmass that they form together, often called Eurasia, is considered a supercontinent, and countries such as Russia and Turkey straddle these two continents.
+The Ural Mountains, the Ural River, the Caspian Sea, the Black Sea, the Greater Caucasus watershed, the Dardanelles Sea, the Bosporus Strait, and the Aegean Sea form the continental boundaries that separate Europe and Asia.
 These natural boundaries, however, make it difficult for us to ascertain the continental identity of countries such as Georgia, Turkey, Azerbaijan, Russia, and Kazakhstan.
 We have now come to accept that these countries are culturally aligned to a large extent with the European nations despite covering a considerable area in Asia.

-Apart from mainland Europe, there are a number of islands that make up the continent of Europe.
-The British Isles, Denmark, Iceland etc. are all part of Europe and heading south towards the Mediterranean Islands such as Crete, Corsica, Sicily, Sardinia, Cyprus, Balearic Islands, Cyclades, Dodecanese, Sporades, and the Ionian Islands are all part of European nations.
+Apart from mainland Europe, several islands make up the continent of Europe.
+The likes of The British Isles, Denmark, and Iceland are all part of Europe.
+Heading south towards the Mediterranean Islands such as Crete, Corsica, Sicily, Sardinia, Cyprus, Balearic Islands, Cyclades, Dodecanese, Sporades, and the Ionian Islands are all part of European nations.

 Europe is separated from Africa by a narrow strait called the Strait of Gibraltar which separates Spain from Morocco.
 The strait is about 8.9 miles at its narrowest and connects the Mediterranean Sea with the Atlantic Ocean.